RumeelHussainbnb/CoreDAODocs/docs/FAQs/validator-faqs.md

 ### 5. How are validators rewarded in the Core Chain ecosystem?

 Validators earn rewards for their role in processing transactions, creating new blocks, and maintaining the blockchain's integrity.
 These rewards are critical for compensating Validators for their efforts and operational costs.
-The amount of rewards a Validator receives is proportional to their stake and the delegated hash power from miners.
+TCore validators run in a round robin manner and each active validator receives almost the same amount of rewards every round.
 There are two categories of validator rewards:

 1\. **Base rewards**; i.e. newly minted CORE tokens;

 2\. **Fees collected from transactions in each block**;

-Base rewards are calculated and distributed when the last block of a round is mined.
+Both Base rewards and Transaction fees are calculated and distributed when the last block of a round is mined.
 Currently, **90%** of the rewards go to the validators and **10%** of the rewards go to the System Reward Contract.
 Of the 90% paid to validators, some percentage is taken as a commission by the validator before they pay out their delegates.
 The portion validators keep for themselves (commission fees) will be distributed directly to their fee addresses at the end of each round.
 Validators are required to share rewards with the delegators who staked BTC, CORE or delegated hash power to them.
 Each validator has an equal probability of producing blocks, so in the long run, all stable validators should get a similar portion of the reward.

 ### 6. When are rewards paid out?